bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:51 PM CT, May 10</p>
+<p class="updated_time"> Latest data: 12:24 AM CT, May 11</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 69°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 71°, which is 2° **warmer** than yesterday.
+Tomorrow is expected to be 9° **warmer** than today.

 Currently:

-- 54°
+- 52°
-- Mostly Clear
+- Partly Cloudy
-- 45% humidity
+- 58% humidity
-- 5 mph wind
+- 4 mph wind
-- 37% cloud cover
+- 53% cloud cover
-- 47 AQI 🟩
+- 42 AQI 🟩
-- 0.14 inches of rain expected in the next 48 hours
+- 0.18 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>